stevavoliajvar/stop_cloudflare/PEOPLE.md

 "It stumbled for me, a 522 server is off error, then recovered with a refresh." by [nrauhauser](https://twitter.com/nrauhauser/status/1274160819857551361)

 "When I try to access the site, I get a screen that claims CloudFlare requires me to enter a captcha to view the page; I've gotten anything like that before, and it has me suspicious." by [a_darsara](https://twitter.com/a_Darsara/status/1273982798567743488)

 "If Cloudflare is claiming that, it's complete BS.
 I've reported obvious scam sites and they took no action. boasts about their amazing machine learning to block bots and attacks.
 If they were serious, they could use the same tech to solve this.
 But, profits." by [phyzonloop](https://twitter.com/phyzonloop/status/1273754376927092740)

 "anyone else getting error 1105 when trying to open ? says its a cloudflare issue and I have no clue how to fix it, been glitched for hours now" by [xyztrading](https://twitter.com/XYZTrading/status/1273700404707102721)

 "I've found out the problem lies within the cloudflare.
 The css file only loads/can only be accessed after going through the cloudflare" by [blackthesecond](https://twitter.com/blackthesecond/status/1273662731296534529)

+"I really wish people would stop using Cloudflare, but it is especially annoying when there are external embeds to other Cloudflare-protected domains that require fishing out multiple captchas to fill out.
+Please don't combine these too pains to make it even worse for Tor users." by [happysmash27](https://nitter.net/happysmash27/status/1275704559650906116)

+"No thanks!
+If I want to use Firefox for anonymous & secure browsing, I just use Tor Browser.
+No need to route my traffic through Cloudflare." by [johnny_raccoon](https://nitter.net/johnny_raccoon/status/1273910173107728384)

 "i do not do bad things on the internet :)" by [2020iscancelled](https://twitter.com/2020iscancelled/status/1273668285045891072)